LionyxML/joyjet_backend/backend/level2/rules/README.md

-# Level 1
+# Level 2

-We are building an e-commerce website.
-Our customers can:
-  - add articles to a virtual cart
-  - checkout the cart contents
-  - get it delivered the next day

-The customer is charged the sum of the prices of each article in their cart.
+Cost of delivery depends on how much we charged the custormer for their cart’s contents The more the customer spends, the less they are charged for shipping.

 Write an API that receives a payload like `data.json` and responds as `output.json`.

 ## Tips:
 - Prices are expressed in cents.
-- The customer can send one or more `carts`
+- The customer can send one or more `carts`.
-- The articles is like a MAP for your calculation
+- The articles is like a MAP for your calculation.
+- Pay attention to fees
 - Enjoy while do it :)